Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 - the vitiligo is widespread

-- the vitiligo is having a significant impact on quality of life
+- the vitiligo is having a significant impact on your quality of life

 Evidence suggests that phototherapy, particularly when combined with other treatments, has a positive effect on vitiligo.